ipdk-io/networking-recipe/docs/updates/development-update-23.21.md

 The default target for the P4 Control Plane build has been changed from `Tofino` to `DPDK`.

-### Kernel Monitor

-The Kernel Monitor has been updated to support ES2K.

-krnlmon is enabled by default for DPDK and ES2K builds.
-It can be suppressed by specifying `--no-krnlmon` on the `make-all.sh` command line.
-It can also be disabled at runtime by specifying `-disable_krnlmon` on the `infrap4d` command line.

 ### Security improvements

 `infrap4d` is now secure by default when built for the DPDK and ES2K targets.